flutter/website/src/docs/get-started/flutter-for/web-devs.md

   ```

 {{site.alert.secondary}}
   How is react-style, or _declarative_, programming different than the
   traditional imperative style?
- For a comparison, see [Introduction to declarative
+  For a comparison, see [Introduction to declarative UI][].
- UI](/docs/get-started/flutter-for/declarative).
 {{site.alert.end}}

 ## Performing basic layout operations